anukumarc/mmtdigi/README.md

 # Order Status API
 The repository contains a simple Web API developed using asp.net core.
 The solution need to be optimized with the following for production environments:

-Authentication using JWT tockens.
+  1. Authentication using JWT tockens.
-Logging using ILogger or Serilog.
+  2. Logging using ILogger or Serilog.
-Implement CORS policies to prevent from Cross-Site Scripting(XSS) attacks.
+  3. Implement CORS policies to prevent from Cross-Site Scripting(XSS) attacks.
-Enable AntiForgeryTokens to prevent Cross-Site Request Forgery(CSRF) attacks.
+  4. Enable AntiForgeryTokens to prevent Cross-Site Request Forgery(CSRF) attacks.
-Keep connection strings in appSettings.json file and encrypt them.
+  5. Move connection strings to appSettings.json file and encrypt them.